Siilsy/Converter/README.md

 Examples of using : You don't know how many miles does 80 kilometers or how many seconds is 3 weeks ?
 Use this simple program !

+## 🖥️ Requirements
+This program is coded in micropython just for Numwoks calculator but it must works on a computer if you change the module to adapt with Pyhton.

 ## 🛠️ Details
 This is a simple program, understandable for everyone, in Micropython.